text is a paragraph (IX.) taken from a

 by the efforts of others.
 We go into space because whatever mankind must undertake, free men must fully share.

-requested for space activities, to provide the
+have earlier requested for space activities, to provide the

 funds which are needed to meet the following national goals:

-goal, before this decade is out, of landing a man on
+the goal, before this decade is out, of landing a man on

 the moon and returning him safely to the earth.
 No single space project in this period will be more impressive to mankind, or